kjuraszek/epd-rpi-controller/README.md

 # EPD Rpi Controller

 Epaper display controller for Raspberry Pi.
-Project is mostly written in Python 3.9, web interface un Vue.js 3.
+Project is mostly written in Python 3.9, web interface in Vue.js 3.
 It is based on Waveshare EPD library, Apache Kafka and Docker containers.

 ## About the project